top of page

 Fact: Bilateral knee replacement is safe and effective for the right patients.

-Patients with arthritis in both knees often delay surgery because they think only one knee can be operated at a time.
+Patients with arthritis in both knees often delay surgery because they think only one knee can be operated on at a time.
 In reality, simultaneous bilateral knee replacement is possible and safe for selected patients after proper evaluation.

 Myth 7: Surgery is Risky and Unsafe